juditacs/wikt2dict/README.md

 Wiktionary parser tool for many language editions.
 This is a test version of wikt2dict providing a simple environment to try its features.

+I created a quick_test.sh script for lazy people to test the Wiktionary extraction right away without having to read the whole README.
+Just enter the directory bin after cloning and run

+    bash quick_test.sh la

+where 'la' is the Wiktionary code of the Latin Wiktionary.
+You can replace it with another that has been configured.
+It might take a few minutes.
+The results are in the ```../dat/Wiktionary/Latin/word_pairs``` file.
+The first four columns contain the word pairs, you can ignore the rest.

+If you have enough storage, try running on the English Wiktionary:

+    bash quick_test.sh en

 ## Installation
 1. Checkout the repository from GitHub to a directory with at lot of free space.
 The amount of free space required depends on the number and size of Wiktionaries